 - Organizational structure, with details of who manages or handles what.

 - Typical workflow and process of marketing and content creation.

 - Current pain points and challenges.

 The responses and inputs from a client help me to provide the projects and recommendations that work for them.

 For SEO professionals, working through day-to-day tasks with efficiency can be a challenge given how many different marketing strategies we are tasked with focusing on at the same time.
 Agency life, in particular, requires balancing all of those marketing initiatives for several clients at a time.
-Multiple clients also means day to day schedules can also be unpredictable; if one client is facing a website emergency that happens to take place during an important scheduled meeting with another client, agency employees must figure out creative ways to be everywhere at once.
+Having multiple clients also means day-to-day schedules can also be unpredictable; if one client is facing a website emergency that happens to take place during an important scheduled meeting with another client, agency employees must figure out creative ways to be everywhere at once.

 At Path Interactive, we've developed numerous techniques and processes for increasing our efficiency and being able to deliver high-quality work to all our clients at the same time.
 They boil down to three components: the right staffing model, the right technology, and consistent, open communication.

 We take hiring seriously and conduct rigorous interview processes that ensure employees have a strong work ethic, a passion for digital marketing, strong communication skills, and a curiosity to try new things and bring new ideas to the table.

 We generally ask potential candidates to complete an SEO exercise which helps us to better understand their approach to solving problems.
 We also maintain a strong intern program which gives us the ability to train prospective hires over the course of several months — giving them deep, hands-on experience in SEO and creating a great pool of potential employees to pull from in the future.